-ACC 101 Accounting Principles I 3-0-3 This course introduces basic accounting procedures for analyzing, recording summarizing financial transactions; adjusting and closing the financial reco rds at the end of the accounting cycle; and preparing financial statements.
-Prerequisite: RDG 032 or RWR 032 and MAT 032 with a grade of "C" or b etter.
-ACC 102 Accounting Principles II 3-0-3 This course emphasizes managerial accounting theory and procedures in b asic accounting, cost accounting, budgeting, cost-volume analysis, and financia al statement analysis.
-Prerequisite: ACC 101 ACC 116 Practical Accounting Applications I 3-0-3 This course is a study of the principles of adjusting entries, correction of ac counting errors, and payroll in accounting practice.
-ACC 124 Individual Tax Procedures 3-0-3 This course is a study of the income tax structure from the standpoint of the ne individual, including the preparation of individual income tax returns.
-Prere equisite: MAT 032 ACC 150 Payroll Accounting 3-0-3 This course introduces the major tasks of payroll accounting, employment practices, federal, state, and local governmental laws and regulations, internal control ols, and various forms and records.
-Corequisite: ACC 101 ACC 201 Intermediate Accounting I 3-0-3 This course explores fundamental processes of accounting theory, includin thorough working knowledge and understanding of the preparation of final ancial statements.
-Pre-requisite: ACC 102, CPT 170 ACC 202 Intermediate Accounting II 3-0-3 In this course, accounting principles and concepts are applied to account e and income determination, including special problems particular to corpor ations and 4.00.000 analysis of financial reports.
-Prerequisite: ACC 201 2.0.2 ACC 230 Cost Accounting I 3-0-3 This course is a study of the accounting principles involved in job order co st systems.
-ACC 240 Process costing and budgeting will be covered.
-Prerequisite: ACC 102 202 ACC 240 Computerized Accounting This course is a study of using the computer to design and implement vari- 3-0-3 accounting functions, including financial transactions, records, statements, and documents.
-Prerequisite: ACC 101 reports, ΔET 101 Building Systems I 2-3-3 ALI IVI This course will enable the student to understand the basics of parametric information, modeling fundamentals and create residential architectural dr AGR 201 Introduction to Sustainable Agriculture 3-0-3 AGR 201 This course provides an evaluation of the main goals of sustainable agricul include environmental health, economic profitability, and social and econo It will evaluate management and technological approaches and policies th agricultural practices.
-Prerequisite: RDG 032 or RWR 032 ac illiacited AGR 202 3-3-4 This course introduces land resources, soil formation, classification and min and focuses on basic chemical and physical properties of soil.
-Soil microon plant nutrients, and fertilization are discussed along with applications of so properties in relation to plant growth.
-Prerequisite: RDG 032 or RWR 032 1.
-The state of th
+ACC 101 Accounting Principles I This course introduces basic accounting procedures for analyzing, recording and summarizing financial transactions; adjusting and closing the financial records at the end of the accounting cycle; and preparing financial statements.
+Prerequisite: RDG 032 or RWR 032 and MAT 032 with a grade of "C" or better.
+ACC 102 Accounting Principles II This course emphasizes managerial accounting theory and procedures in basic accounting, cost accounting, budgeting, cost-volume analysis, and financial statement analysis.
+Prerequisite: ACC 101 ACC 116 Practical Accounting Applications I 3-0-3 This course is a study of the principles of adjusting entries, correction of accounting errors, and payroll in accounting practice.
+ACC 124 Individual Tax Procedures 3-0-3 This course is a study of the income tax structure from the standpoint of the individual, including the preparation of individual income tax returns.
+Prerequisite: MAT 032 ACC 150 Payroll Accounting This course introduces the major tasks of payroll accounting, employment practices, federal, state, and local governmental laws and regulations, internal controls, and various forms and records.
+Corequisite: ACC 101 ACC 201 Intermediate Accounting I 3-0-3 This course explores fundamental processes of accounting theory, including a thorough working knowledge and understanding of the preparation of financial statements.
+Pre-requisite: ACC 102, CPT 170 ACC 202 Intermediate Accounting II 3-0-3 In this course, accounting principles and concepts are applied to account evaluation and income determination, including special problems particular to corporations and analysis of financial reports.
+Prerequisite: ACC 201 ACC 230 Cost Accounting I 3-0-3 This course is a study of the accounting principles involved in job order cost systems.
+Process costing and budgeting will be covered.
+Prerequisite: ACC 102 ACC 240 Computerized Accounting 3-0-3 This course is a study of using the computer to design and implement various accounting functions, including financial transactions, records, statements, reports, and documents.
+Prerequisite: ACC 101 AET 101 Building Systems I 2-3-3 This course will enable the student to understand the basics of parametric building information, modeling fundamentals and create residential architectural drawing sets.
+AGR 201 Introduction to Sustainable Agriculture 3-0-3 This course provides an evaluation of the main goals of sustainable agriculture to include environmental health, economic profitability, and social and economic equity.
+It will evaluate management and technological approaches and policies that influence agricultural practices.
+Prerequisite: RDG 032 or RWR 032 AGR 202 Soils 3-3-4 This course introduces land resources, soil formation, classification and mineralogy, and focuses on basic chemical and physical properties of soil.
+Soil microorganisms, plant nutrients, and fertilization are discussed along with applications of soil properties in relation to plant growth.
+Prerequisite: RDG 032 or RWR 032